mgiordano95/Random-Password-Generator-Extension/README.md

 <!-- Installation -->
 ## Installation

-1. Download the latest version of the extension from [here](link to download page).
+1. Download the latest version of the extension from [here](https://github.com/mgiordano95/Random-Password-Generator-Extension/archive/refs/heads/master.zip) and unzip.
 2. Open Google Chrome and go to Settings > Extensions.
 3. Enable "Developer mode" if it is not already enabled.
 4. Drag and drop the downloaded extension file into the Chrome extension window.